Code-Institute-Submissions/sassy-burgers/README.md

 1. Hosted on a web server.
 2. Domain name registered and configured.
 3. Continuous updates to keep our content fresh and engaging.
+4. Checked "index.html" and "menu.html" incl. "style.css" on "Chrome", "Firefox" and lastly "Microsoft Edge" with no errors.

 ## Credits

-We'd like to credit the following sources for their contributions:
+I'd like to credit the following sources for their contributions:

 Enjoy exploring our burger offerings, and don't hesitate to reach out if you have any questions or feedback!